 Elephants are the planet’s biggest land animals, devouring around 50 tonnes of food each year.
-Our expert tutorial on the world’s largest land animals, including vital information about the species and their natural habitat to provide you the best elephant guide there is.
+Our expert tutorial on the world’s largest land animals, including vital information about the different species and their natural habitat to provide you the best elephant guide there is.
 Enjoy!

 How many species of elephant are there?

-There are two species of elephant which can be found in the wild: the African Bush Elephant and the Asian Elephant.
+There are two main species of elephant which can be found in the wild: the African Elephant and the Asian Elephant.
 The African Elephant is divided into two sub-species: African Bush Elephant and African Forest Elephant.
 Learn more details about the three different species of Elephants.

 What is the different between an African and Asian Elephant?